-This is a document that tells you everything you need to know about the house.
+This is a document that tells you what you need to know about the house.
 It's split into three parts – a single survey and valuation, a property questionnaire and an energy report.

 A seller or selling agent must give you a Home Report within nine days of you asking for it.
-If they don't give you the report within nine days, your local council's trading standards services can fine them £500.
+If they don't give you the report within nine days, you can contact your local council's trading standards services.

 Single survey and valuation

-It also gives a valuation (an opinion on how much the home is worth) and an estimated cost of any repairs that need doing.
+It also gives a valuation (an opinion on how much the home is worth).

 If any of the repairs are marked as urgent or needing future attention, you should consider whether you can cope with the cost or inconvenience of the repair works.